Dimethyldichlorosilane: Main reactions

 Dimethyldichlorosilane reacts with methanol to produce dimethoxydimethylsilanes.

-(CH3)2SiCl2 + 2CH3OH → (CH3)2Si(OCH3)2 + 2HCl

 Although the hydrolysis of dimethoxydimethylsilanes is slower, it is advantageous when the hydrochloric acid byproduct is unwanted:

-n(CH3)2Si(OCH3)2 + nH2O → [(CH3)2SiO]n + 2nCH3OH

 Because dimethyldichlorosilane is easily hydrolyzed, it cannot be handled in air.
 One method used to overcome this problem is to convert it to a less reactive bis(dimethylamino)silane.

-(CH3)2SiCl2 + 4HN(CH3)2 → (CH3)2Si[N(CH3)2]2 + 2H2N(CH3)2Cl

 Another benefit to changing dimethyldichlorosilane to its bis(dimethylamino)silane counterpart is that it forms an exactly alternating polymer when combined with a disilanol comonomer.

-n(CH3)2Si[N(CH3)2]2 + nHO(CH2)2SiRSi(CH2)2OH → [(CH3)2SiO(CH2)2SiRSi(CH2)2O]n + 2nHN(CH3)2

-Sodium metal can be used to polymerize dimethyldichlorosilane, producing polysilane chains with a Si-Si backbone.
+Sodium–potassium alloy can be used to polymerize dimethyldichlorosilane, producing polysilane chains with a Si-Si backbone.
 For example, dodecamethylcyclohexasilane can be prepared in this way: